HL7/cqf-recommendations/pages/documentation-approach-01-main-page.md

 <summary>

-Figure 07.
+FIG. 07.
 Integration/Collaboration with Guideline Development Process and CPG Development Processes - Analogs between GDG and PG as well as KE and Local Informatics with opportunities to work hand-in-hand, enabling earlier and less costly adaptations (feedback loops in process) and opportunities to collaborate on real-world data.
 This combines the “Integrated Process” described above with Concurrent CPG Development and Implementation described in the Knowledge Implementation section.

 </summary>